 I bought half a cow.
 Here’s what happened next…

-Well, MALT’s Director of Operations Ray Fort did exactly that two years ago.
+Well, MALT’s former Director of Operations Ray Fort (pictured above) did exactly that a few years ago.
 What he learned is both helpful and entertaining.
 Read on…

 Buying Beef Directly

 from a Rancher

 In 2017, I took the plunge.
 Rather than buying my beef from

 the local grocery store, I decided to buy it directly from one of the many

 I wanted to buy beef directly from a rancher for a number of reasons: